 Accreditation

-• Studying my Online human resources degree at Penn State World Campus was a game changer.
-The flexible schedule allowed me to balance work and family while gaining real-world HR skills.
-The interactive platform and supportive faculty truly made learning engaging and rewarding.
-Highly recommend for busy professionals! - Jessica
+• Jessica: Studying human resources online at Penn State was a game-changer for me.
+The flexible schedule allowed me to balance work and family while gaining practical skills.
+The supportive faculty and interactive courses made learning engaging and rewarding.
+I feel confident stepping into HR roles now.

 The chart above shows the distribution of median earnings for Online Human Resources graduates in 2024 in Pennsylvania.
 The median earnings were evaluated 1 year after completing the course.
 Each bar shows the number of institutions that were included in our ranking and that offer a specific level of earnings.